fivar-rox/Olx-clone-IITG/README.md

 ## A buy and sell platform - Olx Clone
 This is a buy and sell platform developed for the campus community.
+We have used waterfall SD-methodology (outdated, but just for fun) to create SRS, DFD and other related documents and testings.
+This project is still in its phase-I, this is just a working base product, some new creative features will be added soon (are noted down below).

 ## Features
  * Login, logout and account recovery using E-mail.